cf020031308/redisio/README.md

 Benefit from this the massive insertion is blazingly fast: sending a million of HSET cost only 5.355 seconds via `redisio` while it costs 23.918 seconds via `redis-py`.

-*Note*: Replies are buffered on server if the client does not read them but keeps connection alive.
+*Note*: Replies are buffered on the server if the client have not read them while the connection keeps alive.
 This will eventually make the server crash because of the increasing occupied memory.
 So be aware.

 `redisio` will automatically reset the connection before sending a command in the method-like way while there are more than 1024 replies to read.